ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 A variant on the [B+ tree]{.term}.
 The B* tree is identical to the B+ tree, except for the rules used to split and merge nodes.
-Instead of splitting a node in half when it overflows, the B* tree gives some records to its neighboring sibling, if possible.
+Instead of splitting a node in half when it overflows, the B* tree gives some records to its neighbouring sibling, if possible.
 If the sibling is also full, then these two nodes split into three.
 Similarly, when a node underflows, it is combined with its two siblings, and the total reduced to two nodes.
 Thus, the nodes are always at least two thirds